Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 - Remove the cap.

-- Tilt your head back a little and pull the lower lid of your eye downwards to form a pocket.
+- Tilt your head back a little and then pull the lower lid of your eye downwards to form a pocket between the eye and the lower eyelid.

 - Hold the bottle upside down near to your eye.
 Try not to touch your eye as you do this.

-- Apply enough pressure to release one drop into your eye.
+- Apply sufficient pressure to the bottle to release one drop into your eye.
+Only use a second drop if the first drop missed going into your eye.

 - Close your eye for a minute or two, and press gently on the side of your nose where the corner of your eye meets your nose.
 This helps to stop the drop from draining away and keeps it in your eye.